Valentine’s Day Snack Trail Mix Recipe

 You can make your own, or use mine.
 Either way, this Homemade Trail Mix Valentine Snack will be the hit of the party.

 - Cut each sheet in half, then trim approximately 3/4 inch off each side to match the width of the snack bags.

 - Fold each card in half and use glue dots or a stapler to attach them to the tops of the bags.
 (We also used a paper punch to round the corners.)

 Homemade Trail Mix Valentine Snack makes a great Saturday project.
 The kids literally did everything from mixing to glue-dotting.
 They are SO excited to share these original Valentines with their friends.

-This homemade trail mix has all the right ingredients for pure Valentine joy.
-I left out the nuts in traditional trail mix to keep it safe for the classroom, but the pretzels offer a salty bite to balance the sweetness.
+This homemade trail mix has all the right ingredients for pure Valentine’s joy.
+I left out the nuts in a traditional trail mix to keep it safe for all those with nut allergies, but the pretzels offer a salty bite to balance the sweetness.
 This is good stuff!

 More Valentine Ideas: